serverless/serverless/README.md

 * [Serve](https://github.com/Nopik/serverless-serve) - Simulate API Gateway locally, so all function calls can be run via localhost.
 * [Offline](https://github.com/dherault/serverless-offline) - An alternative to the Serve plugin.
 * [Alerting](https://github.com/martinlindenberg/serverless-plugin-alerting) - This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.
 * [Optimizer](https://github.com/serverless/serverless-optimizer-plugin) - Optimizes your code for performance in Lambda.
+Supports coffeeify, babelify and other transforms
 * [CORS](https://github.com/joostfarla/serverless-cors-plugin) - Adds support for CORS (Cross-origin resource sharing).
 * [CloudFormation Validator](https://github.com/tmilewski/serverless-resources-validation-plugin) - Adds support for validating your CloudFormation template.
 * [Prune](https://github.com/Nopik/serverless-lambda-prune-plugin) - Delete old versions of AWS lambdas from your account so that you don't exceed the code storage limit.